 At a glance

 The Ghanaian government is confronted with the challenge of offering its young and rapidly growing population prospects for economic and social development.
 Despite strong economic growth, economic development cannot keep pace with the increasing demand for productive, decent employment.
 The main challenges in the labor market are widespread underemployment and precarious working conditions, especially among youth and young adults.
 In addition, Ghana is characterized by significantly unequal income and tenure statuses.
-Women are systematically discriminated against the access to the labor market.
-For example, income opportunities are often higher in male-dominated occupations and career advancement opportunities for women are generally lacking.
+Women in some instances experience discrimination in access to the labour market.
+For example, income opportunities are often higher in male-dominated occupations and career advancement opportunities for women are sometimes limited.

 Our approach